jako-hub-old/howl-orm-archive/README.md

 ## Mapping your tables (Models)
 To map your database tables is very easy.
-1. Create a file with name of the table into a directory named **models** (I recommend you to use PascalCase to name your models).
+1. Create a file with name of the table into a directory named **model** (I recommend you to use PascalCase to name your models).
 1. The file must contains a **namespace** Model.
 1. The file must have a class with the same name as the file.
 1. The class must extends from Howl\Model.